Crypto Exchange Penetration Testing As It is

 During the testing process, white hats explored multiple ways to take over the exchange.
 They attempted to hack Kuna by getting remote access to different accounts, obtaining funds from user wallets, and performing a variety of other attacks.
 Notably, Hacken’s white hats did not discover critical flaws in Kuna’s system.
 The analysis detected several minor issues but they didn’t present substantial threats to funds, users, personal data, and trading processes.

 In general, penetration testing and cybersecurity audits of Kuna went smoothly.
 Hacken white hats were glad to have this experience and now aim for more.
-The services of crypto exchange assessment and penetration testing are now available on Hacken Hub.
+The services of crypto exchange assessment and penetration testing are now available at Hacken.

 At Hacken, we take security extremely seriously, and all the checks are performed according to the highest standards.
 If you have any questions about the topic or need a consultation, feel free to contact our Team!